Smudges, awkward grips, and discomfort—oh my! For lefties, choosing the right pen is a must for avoiding these common left-handed woes.

 Why Trust The Spruce?

 Contributing writer Jessie Quinn has a bachelor’s degree from the Academy of Art University and, as a writer, has spent a lot of time researching the best pens for her own stash.
-While Jessie is not left-handed, she admittedly has an awkward grip and writes with high pressure.
+While Quinn is not left-handed, she admittedly has an awkward grip and writes with high pressure.
 This makes it hard for her to get comfortable writing, so high-quality and comfortable pens are a must-have.

-For this story, Jessie used her experience with comfortable pens combined with her journalistic research skills to find the best pens for lefties.
+For this story, Quinn used her experience with comfortable pens combined with her journalistic research skills to find the best pens for lefties.
 She considered hand position, dry time, and shape of the pen (which makes a huge difference when you want to actually see your work) to narrow down her selections.